 DISTRIBUTION OF CASES ACCORDING TO HISTOPATHOLOGICAL CATEGORY

 The table categorizes the histopathological examination (HPE) findings of 120 gallbladder specimens.
-The majority of cases, 114 (95%), were non-neoplastic in nature.
-Benign lesions were observed in 1 cases (1%), while malignant lesions were found in only 5 case (4%).
+The majority of cases, 114 (95%), were non-neoplastic.
+Benign lesions were observed in 1 case (1%), while malignant lesions were found in only 5 cases (4%).
 This indicates a predominance of non-neoplastic conditions among cholecystectomy specimens.
 (Table 1) (Figure 2)

 TABLE 1: Distribution of cases according to histopathological category